top of page

 Look for habitats

-Can the student find a spider's web?
+• Invite the sensory explorer to find a spider's web?

 Suggested Resource